sleroy/spring-cqrs-arch/README.md

 The WIKI contains the up-to-date documentation of the framework.
 Please check there for the configuration, the tutorial and other topics.

-* 1.0.2 : Fixed bean scopes to force singleton scopes
+* 1.0.2 :

+Fixed bean scopes to force singleton scopes.
+Better exception message for failed command validation.
+Fixed a bug in the Guava Event bus service.

 * 1.0.1 : Fixed a bug in the insertAfter step of a Workflow